 Do not attempt to open the housing.
-There are no user-serviceable parts inside the Video Stereo Audio Balun.
+There are no user-serviceable parts inside the Video Mono Audio Balun.
 Opening the unit will void your warranty.

-- Make sure that the video-destination device is not too far away from the media-source device(s) (refer to the Maximum Distance specification in Chapter 1).
-If the destination device is beyond the reach of the source Balun, the signals the device receives will be weak or nonexistent. - 2.
-Follow the manufacturer's instructions for turning off power to the video and audio equipment you will be attaching, and disconnecting that equipment from AC power and from all other devices. - Make certain that the telecommunications outlets and cross-connects to which you will connect the Baluns are configured properly and are labeled so that the circuit can be identified. - 4.
+- 1. Make sure that the video devices at either end are not too far away from each other (refer to the Maximum Distance specification in Chapter 1).
+If either device is beyond the reach of the Balun at the other end, the signals the device receives will be weak or nonexistent. - 2.
+Follow the manufacturer's instructions for (a) turning off power to the video and audio equipment you will be attaching and (b) disconnecting that equipment from AC power and from all other devices. - 3.
+Make certain that the telecommunications outlets and cross-connects to which you will connect the Baluns are configured properly and are labeled so that the circuit can be identified. - 4.
 Verify that the twisted-pair circuit you want to use is not already being used for other LAN or telephone equipment.